 A scheduled check-up for your furnace is probably at the bottom of your to-do list.
-However, as we approach the colder months, now is the ideal time to make sure your furnace is ready to provide you maximum comfort throughout the winter months.
+However, as we approach the frostier months, now is the ideal time to guarantee your furnace is ready to provide you maximum comfort throughout the winter months.

 .
-Just like most mechanical equipment, the useful life of a furnace will be enhanced with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
-Plus, regular cleanings can help pinpoint going concerns before they become big problems and you end up paying emergency rates on a cold winter night.
-Additionally, because furnaces burn fuel to heat things up, it’s important to inspect all the various components to ensure there aren’t any splits or leaks that could impact the safety of your home.
+Just like most mechanical equipment, the life of a furnace will be enhanced with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
+In addition, regular cleanings can help pinpoint going concerns before they become big problems and you end up cashing out for emergency rates on a cold winter night.
+Additionally, because furnaces burn fuel to heat things up, it’s important to inspect all the various pieces to ensure there aren’t any splits or leaks that could impact the safety of your home.
 Taking the time to schedule a tune-up, even when it’s not making that odd rattling noise you’ve been ignoring, will save you time, stress, and money throughout the heating season.

-Most manufacturers’ warranties necessitate yearly HVAC maintenance to remain valid, so neglecting your tune-ups can actually result in losing your furnace warranty, which can be major money if your furnace does ever malfunction in the middle of extreme temperatures.
-Make sure you get all you can from your warranty by making sure it stays valid as long as possible with yearly furnace system tune-ups from Knochelmann Service Experts Heating & Air Conditioning.
+Most manufacturers’ warranties necessitate yearly HVAC maintenance to remain valid, so skipping your tune-ups can possibly result in losing your heating or AC system warranty, which can be major money if your furnace does ever malfunction in the middle of extreme temperatures.
+Be sure to get all you can from your warranty by making sure it stays valid as long as possible with yearly furnace system tune-ups from Knochelmann Service Experts.

 Here are a couple troubleshooting tips we suggest checking out early on in the heating season: 1.
 Inspect your home’s air filter

 Air filters can easily be overlooked, but their importance to your home’s furnace efficiency cannot be overstated.
-Dirty air filters can lead to a number of comfort problems for homeowners, including:
+Dirty air filters can cause a number of comfort problems for homeowners, including:

 - Restricted airflow